anacidre/AngularWorkshop/Step 4: Data Binding.md

 ```
 ### One-way data binding

-But that is not really what we want to do, we want to be able to specify how many coffees the user want to order.
+But that is not really what we want to do, we want to be able to specify how many coffees the user wants to order.
 And to do so we will be using one-way data binding.
 First let's make some changes in the coffee interface and our coffee array.
 Add the property quantity to the coffee.model.ts:

 ```